 Jakub Voracek leads Flyers over Capitals, 5-2

-Jakub Voracek scored two goals and the Flyers beat the Washington Capitals 5-2 Tuesday night for their seventh consecutive win at home.
+PHILADELPHIA (AP) -- Jakub Voracek scored two goals and the Philadelphia Flyers beat the Washington Capitals 5-2 Tuesday night.

-Mark Streit and Wayne Simmonds also had goals for the Flyers.
+Mark Streit, Wayne Simmonds and Matt Read also had goals for the Flyers.

 Alex Ovechkin and Eric Fehr scored for Washington.